This is where you get the tools to navigate a cancer diagnosis, so you can give the best possible care to your beloved dog.

 This is a veterinarian that specializes in treating pets with cancer - a dog cancer expert.
 To become an oncologist, one must graduate from a 4-year veterinary school, complete a 1-year rotating internship (medicine, surgery, ER), many then complete a 1-year oncology internship, and finally a 3-year oncology residency.
 To become board-certified, the candidate must pass two board exams and publish original research in veterinary oncology.

-I write a new article each week on canine cancer.
-Sign up below and I'll send it right to your inbox.
+Keep up with the latest in canine cancer.
+Sign up below and I'll deliver articles right to your inbox.